The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 - It is impossible to judge the crystalline quality of steel by simply holding a tool; One must actually use it hard and sharpen it a few times;

-- Many marketing claims are unreliable because, even if they are not intentionally overly-optimistic misrepresentations for profit, they are written by shopkeepers and/or people in marketing departments that have never used a plane, chisel or saw except to maybe cut open a box of printer paper.
-They couldn’t discern the quality of steel in a chisel even if they sat on it.
-For a long time.
-And wiggled around.
-So we must assess the veracity of the retailer’s claims.
+- Many marketing claims are unreliable because, even if they are not fantastically optimistic misrepresentations spun to increase profits, they are written by shopkeepers and/or people in marketing departments that have never used a plane, chisel or saw except to maybe cut open a box of printer paper.
+They couldn’t accurately discern the quality of steel in a chisel even if they sat on it… For a long time… And wiggled around.
+So as a wise consumer we must assess the veracity of the retailer’s claims for ourselves.

 - Most online retailers offer no real warranty, and even if they do, the customer ends up paying all the costs required to benefit from it, an expensive proposition internationally.
 When considering any purchase, much less a long-distance one, wisdom urges us to select a retailer willing to repair or replace defective tools.
-And we need him to pay the shipping costs if his tool is indeed at-fault.
+And we need him to pay the shipping costs if his tool proves to be at-fault.

-If we can’t reliably assess the tools long-distance, the next-best option is to assess the seller and his warranty.
+If we can’t reliably assess the quality and/or value of woodworking tools long-distance, the next-best option is to assess the seller and his warranty.
 Here’s a few common-sense suggestions:

-Read the retailer’ product description and information carefully and ask questions.
-Beware of retailers who provide only sketchy information lacking details and who won’t or can’t answer your pertinent questions.
+Read the retailer’s product description and information carefully and ask questions.
+Beware of retailers who provide only sketchy information lacking details and who won’t or can’t answer your pertinent questions, for there’s usually a reason they can’t or won’t beyond being too busy making money to provide proper customer service.

 Understand the source of the information being provided.
 There are exceptions, of course, but most websites selling tools take a blurb from the wholesaler’s or distributor’s marketing people, dress it in a short skirt and high heels, and trot it out curbside.
 Sometimes they trip on those heels exposing their spotty unmentionables.
 How embarrassing!
 Often the information they put out has a peculiar odor you can detect if you pay attention.
-We recommend you look for first-hand, accurate information without unsightly undies, hairy legs wobbling on high heels, or BO.
+We recommend you look for first-hand, accurate information from knowledgeable, experienced, responsible people without hairy legs wobbling on high heels, spotted undies, or BO, instead of the clickbait guys on BoobTube bragging in their ignorance.

 Understand the retailer’s practical experience with the tools, because this will help you assess the veracity of his claims.
-Does the fella selling the tools or the person recommending a particular tool or brand of tool to you have personal experience with that tool or brand, or are they just parroting claims by a wholesaler or distributor who, like him, has no direct experience beyond selling, and maybe sitting on, chisels?
+Does the fella selling the tools or the person recommending a particular tool or brand of tool to you have personal experience with that tool or brand, or are they just an e-commerce puke parroting claims by a wholesaler or distributor who, like him, has no direct experience beyond marketing, and maybe sitting on, chisels or planes?

 Here are some questions you might ask: Have they cut mortises with the chisels they sell?
 Have they planed beams with the handplanes they sell?
 Have they cut kumiko panels with the saws they sell?
 How many times have they sharpened, by hand, the tools they sell?
 What angle did they sharpen the blade to?
-How did the tool perform?
-Most stories invented by marketing czars or e-commerce pukes will begin to fall apart at this point.
+How did the tool perform when it struck a knot?
+What steel was used?
+Is the blacksmith an individual craftsman or group of craftsmen with direct responsibility for quality, or just a factory?
+Most stories cobbled together by marketing czars or e-commerce pukes will begin to rattle apart at this point.

 Be Knowledgable.
-If you don’t have it already, you will need to gain some knowledge on the subject to enable you to ask relevant questions, ascertain the retailer’s level of knowledge and experience, the truth of his claims, and the suitability of his tools to your needs.
-This means finding valid sources of information and studying.
+If you don’t have it already, you will need to gain some knowledge on the subject yourself to enable you to ask relevant questions, ascertain the retailer’s level of knowledge and experience, the truth of his claims, and the suitability of his tools to your needs.
+This means finding and studying valid sources of information.

-Beware of advice from the guy who claims to have decades of experience, but in reality bought his first Japanese tool only 3 years ago and has never been paid a dime for using it.
+Beware of advice from the guy who claims to have decades of experience, but actually bought his first Japanese tool only 3 years ago and has never been paid a dime for using it.
 Yes, there are too many of those “experts” out there.

 Beware the trolls and orcs on the forums.
-The amount of truly useful information and advice to be found in those roiling cesspits is too little to measure.
+The amount of truly useful information and advice to be found in those roiling, flyblown cesspits is too little to measure.

 The experiences and opinions of our customers recorded in our “Testimonials” page may be helpful.